linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

   a = ds.layers["spliced"][:, 10] # Assign the 10th column of layer "spliced" to the variable a
   del ds.layers["spliced"]     # Delete the "spliced" layer

-The main matrix is availabe as a layer named "" (the empty string).
+The main matrix is available as a layer named "" (the empty string).
 It cannot be deleted but otherwise supports the same operations as any other layer.

 As a convenience, layers are also available directly on the connection object.
 The above